jgkramer/jgkramer.github.io/_drafts/post8_solarmath.md

 ### Adjusting for Lower Solar Intensity at Lower Angles

 The last piece of this analysis is to reflect the fact that sunlight is less intense when the sun is lower in the sky -- even with a panel pointed directly at the sun.
 This is because sunlight has to pass through more atmosphere (dimming it) at lower angles rather than higher angles.
-The intensity of the sunlight reaching a panel pointed directly at the sun (the panel surface is perpendicular or `normal` to the sunlight rays) is called [Direct Normal Irradiance](https://en.wikipedia.org/wiki/Solar_irradiance) ("DNI") and can be measured empirically at given locations.
+The intensity of the sunlight reaching a panel pointed directly at the sun (the panel surface is **normal** to the sunlight rays) is called [Direct Normal Irradiance](https://en.wikipedia.org/wiki/Solar_irradiance) ("DNI") and can be measured empirically at given locations.

 The [National Solar Radiation Database](https://nsrdb.nrel.gov/data-viewer) provides data sets of solar radiation metrics at various locations on the earth's surface for every day in 10-minute increments.
-The chart below shows "Clearsky" DNI in Las Vegas from 2021, with all days in a given month averaged into a single time series (both to smooth out irregularitize and to match the solar generation data we started with).
+The chart below shows "Clearsky" DNI in Las Vegas from 2021, with all days in a given month averaged into a single time series (both to smooth out irregularities and to match my month-based analysis of generation data).

 ![DNI](/assets/images/post8_NV_dni_by_month.png)

-### All Together
+### Putting It All Together

 Finally, we can estimate total solar generation over the course of any day in Nevada by: